 The coach then feeds a full basket of balls, with each ball varying in height and speed.

-If the ball is low, the player plays the shot crosscourt;
+If the ball is low, the player plays the shot cross-court.

-If however, the ball is higher above the net, then the player can play the ball to any area of the court.
+If, however, the ball is higher above the net, then the player can play the ball to any area of the court.
 Continue until the basket is empty.

 Top Tip: Remind players to track the flight of the ball quickly, getting their feet into the ready position using the split step.
-Coaches should also provide constant feedback on the decision-making of their player’s volley.

 Explore how SkillShark has transformed careers and organizations through real-life success stories.
 Join our community and streamline your tennis evaluations today.